nic-dgl104-winter-2022/class-textbook/ch8/MVVM/MVVM.md

 }
 ```

-In our ViewModel, we will manage an observable that will notify our Views (in our case, only one View) there is a change and send the data once it fetches from the repository.
+In our ViewModel, we will manage an observable that will notify our Views (in our case, only one View) that there is a change and send the data once it fetches it from the repository.

 ### MainViewModel.kt